Bukachka23/IhorTresnytskyi/README.md

 ### :man_technologist: About me:
-I am an enthusiastic Junior Python Developer who has hands-on experience in crafting software applications utilizing Python.
+I am an enthusiastic Python Developer who has hands-on experience in crafting software applications utilizing Python.
 I bring a powerful combination of technical competencies to the table, which include a firm grasp of Python programming, knowledge of software development methodologies, and a proficiency in widely-used Python libraries and frameworks.

 <p align="center">
   <img src="images/github-snake.svg" alt="snake" width="600" style="transition: transform .2s;"/>